dr00-eth/RMS-Automation/readme.md

 This script parses through all sites for a given property and has the ability to add/remove attributes to each site.
 As it goes it will log attribute exceptions (attributes assigned to a given site that were NOT defined in the list of ones that were to be allocated) to a file.

-Usage: `python attributes_processor.py RMS_UNAME RMS_PWD "Property Name" (optional: --start XXX)` Use the optional `--start` argument to jump to a site number higher than 1 After sign-in, wait to clear trust date pop-up and go back to script terminal and press enter.
+Usage: `python attributes_processor.py RMS_UNAME RMS_PWD "Property Name" (optional: --start XXX)` Property Name argument **MUST** match exactly what is displayed in the RMS property dropdown.
+Use the optional `--start` argument to jump to a site number higher than 1
+After sign-in, wait to clear trust date pop-up and go back to script terminal and press enter.

 ## Site Order by Numeric